Patients can order repeat prescriptions in the following ways:

 We no longer accept requests for prescriptions via telephone or voicemail.

-Please give 48 hours’ notice when ordering a prescription.
+Please give 2 working days’ notice when ordering a prescription.

 Please remember that it is your own responsibility to ensure that you get your medication ordered in good time.

 Please don’t send children under 16 to collect prescriptions.

 This practice is set up for the electronic prescription service.

 This means that for most patients we can send your prescription to your chosen chemist directly saving you having to come down to the surgery.

 To get your prescription sent to your chosen pharmacy you will have to ask reception to sign up.